tomjfrog-org/frogbot-spec/README.md

 # frogbot-spec
-This repo holds the Frogbot Actions spec for all repos in this org.
+This repo holds the Frogbot Actions spec for all repos in this org!